f5devcentral/f5-bigip-agc-config-guides/saml-saas-applications/docs/GitHub.com.rst

 #.
 Deploy the configuration from the :guilabel:`Summary` screen.
 #.
 To retrieve the metadata for this configuration, navigate to :menuselection:`Access -> Federation -> Saml Identity Provider -> Local Idp Services`.
 #.
-Select the SAML SSO object created for for GitHub.com, and click :guilabel:`Export Metadata`.
+Select the SAML SSO object created for GitHub.com, and click :guilabel:`Export Metadata`.
 #.
 Use the exported IdP SAML Metadata to configure the IdP Provider configuration in the GitHub.com service.

 Setup GitHub.com as SAML Service Provider